jinyung2/Crypto-Tracker/backend/README.md

 ```
 on your terminal.

-Please note taht this does NOT remove all styling errors.
+Please note that this does NOT remove all styling errors.
 You should re-run `pycodestyle` afterwards to make sure that all issues were addressed.

+## Usage

+### "/signup"
+#### Compatible Methods: Post
+Used for user account creation

+Expects `data` to have a json file containing:
+    `email`: the user's email
+    `password`: the user's password
+    `reEnterPass`: the re-entered password

+#### Response
+Upon successful signup, a json file containing a `token` is returned.
+This `token` can be used to access pages that require authentication and will expire after 10 minutes.

+If signup fails, a json file containing a `reason` will be returned.

+### "/signin"
+#### Compatible Methods: Post
+Used for users to sign in into their existing accounts

+Expects `data` to have a json file containing:
+    `email`: the user's email
+    `password`: the user's password

+#### Response
+Upon successful login, a json file containing a `token` is returned.
+This `token` can be used to access pages that require authentication and will expire after 10 minutes.

+If login fails, a json file containing a `reason` will be returned (Does not specify what the error is).

+### "/coin/<id>"
+#### Compatible Methods: Get
+Used to search for specific coins.
+NOTE that this route is still in development, so the information might change in the future

+`id` can either be the id of a coin, or the symbol of a coin.

+#### Response
+if a coin with the given `id` is found, then a json file is returned containing:
+    `name`: The name of the coin
+    `id`: the id of the coin
+    `symbol`: the symbol of the coin
+    `priceUsd`: The current price, in USD, of the coin